GSA/odp-cf-service-catalog/README.md

 ### Manual tests

-To test you Cloud Formations code run these commands:
+To test your CloudFormation code run these commands:

 ```
 #Test template in bucket